Add an instance to your subscription

-Once your instance is set up, make note of the URL and click or tap it to launch Customer Engagement apps.
+Once your instance is set up, make note of the URL and click or tap it to launch model-driven apps in Dynamics 365.
 Prepare the instance for users by assigning security roles, creating teams, customizing, and importing data.
 More information: Getting Started.

 What is the effect of an additional instance on storage?

 When you add a new instance, the new instance and any existing instances will consume the existing storage that is available to the account.
 Warnings will be communicated when storage is near capacity.